breeatoomey/newity-case-study/ai-log.md

 1. **Build out a real data-quality framework** (multiple checks, configurable rules, severity tiers) — way out of scope for V1 and would have eaten the remaining time budget.
 2. **Cut the feature, surface the 27/37 finding through the demo narrative instead.**

-Option 2 wins on three dimensions:
+Option 2 wins for three reasons:

-- **The engineering insight survives.** It's still in this AI log, will be in the demo, and motivates the tightened stalled rule.
+- **The engineering insight survives.** It's still in this AI log, still in the demo, and still motivates the tightened stalled rule.
 Nothing is lost; the artifact moves from UI to narration.
-- **The scope story gets cleaner.** One deliberate adjustment (dashboard), not two.
-Sharper signal on scope discipline — exactly what the brief is testing for.
+- **The scope story stays cleaner.** One deliberate adjustment (dashboard), not two.
+Less to defend, more coherent product story.
-- **The brief is explicit on this.** "Telling us your tool is perfect is a red flag."
-Cutting your own work because it doesn't earn its place is the opposite of that red flag.
+- **Shipping work that doesn't earn its place clutters the product.** Cutting weak features is part of finishing them.

 #### My critical engagement